 The Problem: You’re food is such a great treat, that flies will buzz around hoping to snag a bite.
 Since flies spend time near dirty things, like the trash, they can contaminate food sources.

 What Attracts Them: Some flies prefer to eat decaying matter found in your trash can.
 Other flies, like fruit flies, prefer foods that contain sugar.

 Tips: To avoid uninvited flies, you’ll want to remove any trash from your yard.
-Keep trash cans away from the party area and make sure the lids are sealed tightly.
+Keep trash cans away from the party area and ensure the lids are sealed tightly.
 If any sugary drinks happen to spill during the fun, make sure to wipe them up.
-Applying a spray, like Maggie’s Farm Simply Effective Flying Insect Killer, can help if flies start buzzing around.
+Applying a spray, like our Flying Insect Killer, can help if flies start buzzing around.
 It will eliminate any flies sprayed directly and provide residual repellency.

 The Problem: Like mosquitoes, ticks feed on the blood of their host.
 Not only will they feed on you, they will use your furry family members as hosts too.

 What Attracts Them: Ticks hang out in grass waiting for an unsuspecting host to approach them.
 These arachnids can sense movement and body heat, which helps them to know when to latch onto a host.

 Tips: One of the best things to do to keep ticks from spoiling your fun is to take care of your yard.
 Keeping your grass trimmed will make it harder for ticks to hide.
 If they can’t find a source of shelter, they won’t stay in your yard.
 Treating your yard with a spray, like our Mosquito & Tick Killer, will help to eliminate and repel ticks.
 Always make sure to check you and your pet for ticks after spending time outside.